oracle-livelabs/developer/dev-ai-app-dev-finance-aiexperience/codingbasics/codingbasics.md

 ## Conclusion

-As a developer at Seer Holdings, you've just built the foundation for a GenAI-powered loan approval system.
+As a developer at Seer Holdings, you've just built the foundation for a GenAI-powered construction project review system.
 We learned how to use Python and Oracle's Python driver `oracledb` to interact with Oracle AI Database's new features.
-You learned how to user the `cursor` object to execute SQL queries.
-Using the `cursor` object, you created a **JSON Duality View** and you even used some JSON functions to query documents using SQL syntax.
+You learned how to use the `cursor` object to execute SQL queries.
+Using the `cursor` object, you created a **JSON Duality View** and used JSON functions to query documents with SQL syntax.
 Then, you also learned how to connect to the database using `pymongo` and retrieve data from a table in the database using **MongoDB syntax**.
-You created functions to update the **JSON Duality View** and you learned how these updates are also reflected in the underlying relational database tables.
+You created functions to update the **JSON Duality View** and learned how those updates are also reflected in the underlying relational database tables.

 This architecture eliminates the need for duplicating data across platforms and simplifies how developers build AI-ready applications.
 Whether you're calling SQL, working with JSON, or speaking Mongo, you're always working with a single source of truth inside the Oracle AI Database.

-In the next lab, you'll build on this foundation to implement Retrieval-Augmented Generation (RAG), create vector embeddings, and generate personalized loan recommendations with Oracle AI Database and OCI Generative AI.
+In the next lab, you'll build on this foundation to implement Retrieval-Augmented Generation (RAG), create vector embeddings, and generate personalized project recommendations with Oracle AI Database and OCI Generative AI.

 ## Acknowledgements
 * **Authors** - Linda Foinding